Panasonic GM1 vs GX7

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.8 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.8 megapixels.
 This similarity in sensor specs implies that both the GM1 and the GX7 have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the GX7 has a markedly higher DXO score than the GM1 (overall score 4 points higher), which will translate into better image quality.
 The advantage is based on 0.3 bits higher color depth, 0.5 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.